Normally we begin taking orders November 1st for shipment or pick-up in January and February.

 Or we can ship via UPS in January and February.

 Note on shipping: Because of box size, it is most economical to order multiple trees.
 Shipping and handling is roughly the same for 1 tree or 6 trees.

-Trees are picked up or shipped when dormant, bareroot in January and February.
-Figs, grapes and lilacs are sold dormant, potted and cannot be shipped, pick up only.
+Trees are picked up or shipped when dormant, bareroot, in January and February.
+Figs, grapes and lilacs are sold dormant and potted.

 We dig the trees when both the trees are in total dormancy and the soil is not saturated from winter rains in January and February.
-Trees start to break dormancy here in North San Juan at the end of February.
+Trees start to break dormancy here in North San Juan at the end of February or March.
 Your trees must be planted by then.
 Trees transplant and grow much better when planted when they are fully dormant.